 Management

-Angela Kennedy serves as President of Carnegie Speech International.
-Within this role, she focuses on the strategy, growth and management of Carnegie Speech's international business and its operations.
+Angela Kennedy serves as President, CEO Within this role, she focuses on the strategy, growth and management of Carnegie Speech.

 Since joining the Company, Angela has played an instrumental role in developing a coherent business strategy to commercialize the Company's products.
 She brings with her over 15 years of executive management experience with companies that have successfully commercialized cutting-edge products featuring artificial-intelligence technologies.